Relocation Attorneys in Passaic County, NJ

 Serving Families across Wayne, Clifton, Woodland Park, West Milford, Passaic County, and New Jersey

-However, many times after divorce, one parent may wish to relocate, either out-of-state, or to another area of New Jersey.
-This can be for a variety of different reasons, but the most important aspect of this relocation is what will happen to the children, and the existing child custody agreement?
+However, many times after a divorce, one parent may wish to relocate, either out-of-state or to another area of New Jersey.
+This can be for a variety of different reasons, but the most important aspect of this relocation is what will happen to the children and the existing child custody agreement?

 At The Law Office of Del Sardo & Montanari, our family law attorneys have extensive experience helping parents across Wayne, Clifton, Woodland Park, West Milford, and the greater Passaic County area with exactly this question.
 We have represented parents on both sides of a relocation conflict, and our goal has always been to secure the outcome that both meets the needs of our clients, as well as the best interests of the children involved.

 Contact our firm today to discuss your relocation request, your family’s unique situation and needs, and your child custody options moving forward in a free and confidential consultation.